Originally published August 15, 2019; last updated on February 28, 2020.

 Voting Systems | The Vendor Selections

-ES&S, the nation’s largest voting system vendor, is well on its way to securing its dominance in Pennsylvania.
-Of the 48 counties that have selected a new voting system in the analysis, 30 counties (representing more than two-thirds of the registered voters in those 48 counties) have chosen ES&S.
+ES&S, the nation’s largest voting system vendor, has secured its dominance in Pennsylvania.
+Of the 67 counties in the Commonwealth, 38 counties (representing more than 60 percent of the registered voters in Pennsylvania) have chosen ES&S.

 For a printable synopsis, please click here.